Bills

 Guarantees that victims are compensated the full amount awarded

-No. The proposed legislation states, "Notwithstanding any other provision of law, any public or private entity that employs or contract for the services of a law-enforcement officer shall indemnify its law-enforcement officers for any liability incurred by such law-enforcement officer and for any judgment or settlement entered against such law-enforcement officer for claims arising pursuant to the provisions of this section.
-However, if such employer determines that such law-enforcement officer did not act upon a good faith and reasonable belief that any action or failure to act was lawful, such law-enforcement officer shall be held personally liable and shall not be indemnified by his employer for five percent of the judgment or settlement or $25,000, whichever is less."
+No, the bill does not meet the standard.
+Section 8.01-42.6 of the bill states, "Notwithstanding any other provision of law, any public or private entity that employs or contract for the services of a law-enforcement officer **shall indemnify its law-enforcement officers for any liability incurred by such law-enforcement officer and for any judgment or settlement entered against such law-enforcement officer for claims arising pursuant to the provisions of this section.** **However, if such employer determines that such law-enforcement officer did not act upon a good faith and reasonable belief that any action or failure to act was lawful, such law-enforcement officer shall be held personally liable and shall not be indemnified by his employer for five percent of the judgment or settlement or $25,000, whichever is less.**"

 - ✗